Mined Diamonds

 Did you know?

-The most important “C’ among the 4Cs is the ‘Cut‘
+The most important “C’ is the ‘Cut‘

 The cut is a fundamental aspect of the 4C’s that significantly influences a diamond’s overall aesthetics and performance.
-The term “cut” encompasses not only the shape—such as round, princess, or emerald—but also the precision with which the diamond has been faceted and polished.
+The term “cut” encompasses not only the shape, such as round, princess, or emerald, but also the precision with which the diamond has been faceted and polished.
 A masterfully cut diamond optimises light return, creating exceptional brilliance, fire, and scintillation.
 Understanding the nuances of the cut allows you to appreciate how it enhances the diamond’s inherent beauty and value.
 In the context of bespoke jewellery, a finely cut mined diamond serves as the foundation for your one-of-a-kind piece, making it an essential consideration in your selection process.

 Colourless Diamonds (D-F)